Parallel and distributed asynchronous adaptive stochastic gradient methods: Convergence for convex problems

 \begin{assumption}[unbiased gradient] $\vg^{(k)}$ is an unbiased estimate of a subgradient of $F$ at $\widehat\vx^{(k)}$ for each $k$, i.e., $\EE\big[\vg^{(k)}\,|\,\cH_k\big]\in\partial F(\widehat\vx^{(k)})$. \end{assumption}

 We make a few remarks about the assumptions.
 The boundedness assumption on $X$ is required to analyze an adaptive SGM for convex problems in existing works, e.g., \cite{duchi2011adaptive, kingma2014adam, reddi2019convergence}.
 Assumption~\ref{assump:unbiased} is standard in the analysis of SGMs.
-However, the condition can only hold under certain ideal cases when asynchronous updates are performed.
-Roughly speaking, different realizations of $\{\xi_i^{(k)}\}$ in \eqref{eq:vg-k} can incur different cost of computing $\vg^{(k)}$ and thus affect the iteration counter $k$, i.e., $\vx^{(k)}$ can depend on $\{\xi_i^{(k)}\}$. \cite{leblond2018improved} addresses the independence issue by an ``after read'' approach.
+It will hold in the distributed setting if data on all workers follow the same distribution and $\{\xi_i^{(k)}\}$ in \eqref{eq:vg-k} are sampled independently from the distribution.
+However, in the shared memory setting, the condition can only hold under certain ideal cases when asynchronous updates are performed.
+Roughly speaking, different realizations of $\{\xi_i^{(k)}\}$ in \eqref{eq:vg-k} can incur different cost of computing $\vg^{(k)}$ and thus affect the iteration counter $k$, i.e., $\widehat\vx^{(k)}$ can depend on $\{\xi_i^{(k)}\}$.
+Hence, the unbiased assumption can hold only if the cost of computing a stochastic subgradient is the same for any realization of $\xi$ and in addition the workers have the same computing power. \cite{leblond2018improved} addresses the independence issue by an ``after read'' approach.
 However, it could be computationally inefficient to first read the entire $\widehat\vx^{(k)}$ and then sample $\{\xi_i^{(k)}\}$ to compute $\vg^{(k)}$.
 This is also noticed in \cite{leblond2018improved}, which implements a different version of its analyzed method.
 The issue is also addressed in \cite{mania2017perturbed}, which essentially assumes sparsity of each sample gradient.
 Both of \cite{leblond2018improved, mania2017perturbed} require strong convexity on the objective.
 It is unclear whether the issue can be addressed for convex or non-convex cases.

 We first establish a couple of lemmas that will be used to show the convergence rate of Algorithm~\ref{alg:async-adp-sgm} either with delay or without delay.
 Their proofs are given in the appendix. \begin{lemma} Let $\{(\vx^{(k)},\vm^{(k)}, \widehat\vv^{(k)})\}$ be the sequence from Algorithm~\ref{alg:async-adp-sgm} with step size sequence $\{\alpha_k\}$.
 Under Assumption~\ref{assump:cvx}, it holds for any $t\ge 1$ and any $\vx\in X$ that